HappyTetrahedron/tsncor-website/README.md

 ## Configuration

-Some basic configuration can be done in `configuration.js`, where we just define a few variables that determine the behaviour of the app.
+Some basic configuration can be done in `configuration.js` as well as `api/configuration.php`, where we just define a few variables that determine the behaviour of the app.
-If you're here because the COR spreadsheet told you to "update the AppsScript deployment URL in the website", then this is the file you need to look at.
+If you're here because the COR spreadsheet told you to "update the AppsScript deployment URL in the website", then you'll want to check out `api/configuration.php`.
 You'll want to change the `TSNCOR_DEPLOYMENT_WEB_APP_URL` variable.